Claude Code Hooks, Commands, Skills, and Subagents: The Complete Guide

 Most teams use Claude Code reactively — they type a prompt, Claude responds, they type another.
 That is fine, but it leaves significant value on the table.
-Hooks, subagents, and piping let you build Claude into your workflow so that it works with your tools rather than alongside them.
+Claude Code has four automation layers that let you turn it from a reactive assistant into an active workflow participant:

-A hook is a shell command, script, or HTTP call that fires automatically when Claude Code reaches a specific lifecycle point.
-Unlike CLAUDE.md instructions (which are advisory), hooks are deterministic — they always run.
+A hook is a shell command or HTTP call that fires automatically when Claude Code reaches a specific lifecycle point.
+Unlike CLAUDE.md instructions (which are advisory), hooks are deterministic — they always run, regardless of what Claude decides to do.

 flowchart TD